rickhohler/FileSystemKit/README.md

 ## Contributing

-Contributions are welcome!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-We welcome contributions of all kinds:
+**Note**: FileSystemKit is currently maintained internally and does not accept external code contributions or pull requests.
+However, we welcome and appreciate:

 - **Bug reports** - Tracked via [GitHub Issues](https://github.com/rickhohler/FileSystemKit/issues)
 - **Feature requests** - Tracked via [GitHub Issues](https://github.com/rickhohler/FileSystemKit/issues)
-- **Code contributions** - Submit via Pull Requests
+- **Documentation feedback** - Tracked via [GitHub Issues](https://github.com/rickhohler/FileSystemKit/issues)
-- **Documentation improvements** - Tracked via [GitHub Issues](https://github.com/rickhohler/FileSystemKit/issues) or Pull Requests
+- **Questions and discussions** - Tracked via [GitHub Issues](https://github.com/rickhohler/FileSystemKit/issues)
-- **Test cases** - Include with code contributions

 **All issues are tracked in GitHub Issues** - please use the [issue templates](https://github.com/rickhohler/FileSystemKit/issues/new/choose) when reporting bugs or requesting features.

-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+While we don't accept pull requests, your feedback and bug reports are valuable and help improve FileSystemKit.
+Thank you for your interest and support!

 ## Security